brianhill/transient-astronomy/2022-10-2425-SN_2022vqz/index.md

 Temperature was 8.8&deg;.
 Our best possible focus was 6850, based on two runs of @Focus3.

-Clear and cool and calm by 10:30pm.
+Weather: Clear and cool and calm by 10:30pm.

 New Moon.